ddnguy/ddnguy/README.md

 - 💞️ I’m looking to collaborate on Bioinformatics and Oncology Fields
 - 📫 How to reach me: ducduy9293@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a swimmer, gamer, powerlifter
+- ⚡ Fun fact: I'm a swimmer, gamer, and powerlifter

 <!---
 ddnguy/ddnguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.